TedVu/EagleVersusShark/README.md

 # TODO
 1. Test thoroughly for timer
-2. Refactor code especially focus on the MovePieceController
+2. Refactor code
-3. Discuss timer
+3. Implementing name of piece
-4. More on View Status Panel (status of current team, piece selected, name of piece)
+4. Drawing diagrams and prepare documents for A1